Your PhD and Covid

 The only course of its kind.
 A comprehensive overview of how to plan, structure and write a PhD thesis.
 All delivered by email, 5-star rated and a 100% money back guarantee.
 Click here to get your first lesson in minutes.

-During covid, get free daily PhD motivation delivered straight to your inbox
+During covid, get free weekly PhD motivation delivered straight to your inbox

-Each day we send a short, thought-provoking email that will help you stay motivated as you navigate the pandemic.
-Each is designed to be read in thirty seconds and thought about all day.
+Each week we send a short, thought-provoking email that will help you stay motivated as you navigate the pandemic.